Carroll's double in debut caps comeback, D-backs beat Phils - WHIZ News

 FUN WITH NUMBERS

-It was the first time in D-backs franchise history that they’ve scored six or more runs in back-to-back innings.
+It was the first time in D-backs history that they scored six or more runs in back-to-back innings.

-It’s also the first time in MLB that it’s happened this season.
-The last team to accomplish the feat was the Dodgers in 2021, when they did it against the D-backs.
+It was also the first time in MLB that it happened this season.
+The last team to accomplish the feat was the Dodgers in 2021, when they did it against Arizona.

 It was the first time the Phillies have allowed six or more runs in back-to-back innings since 1997.